-Report on Previous Mitigation Strategies Hazard Type Mitigation Measures Costs of Project Responsible Management Project Timetable Project Priority Community(ies) Benefitting Comments CI Omro: Have a mobile home park with no shelter, residents use City Hall which is 1.5 miles away but police have to remember to open it.
+Report on Previous Mitigation Strategies Hazard Type Mitigation Measures Costs of Responsible Project Project Community(ies) Comments Project Management Priority Benefitting CI Omro: Have a mobile home park with no shelter, residents use City Hall which is 1.5 miles away but police have to remember to open it.
 They may be building a new City Hall.
 Had discussions as to the city needing to supply the shelter.
 Owners should be encouraged to put in their own shelters, though this puts a burden on the owners and may make it less affordable for residents.
 Will be dropped but may consider for the future.
 Evaluate the need for constructing tornado shelters to serve vulnerable residents and construct facilities where needed Covered by annual budget EM, local partners 2026 High Winnebago County and all municipalities within The county will assist municipalities with seeking grant funding if residents request a shelter be installed.
 CO Winnebago: Ongoing and will carry forward.
 CI Menasha: Will discuss with Community Development/Health Depts.
 Will carry forward.
 CI Omro: Needed in Omro.
 Closest shelter is 1 mile from mobile home park at City Hall and police need to remember to open it after hours.
 Carry forward.
 TN Clayton: Project planning and execution would depend upon available grant money.
 Carry forward.

-Report on Previous Mitigation Strategies Hazard Type Mitigation Measures Costs of Project Responsible Management Project Timetable Project Priority Community(ies) Benefitting Comments - TN Rushford: Not completed and does not want to carry forward.
+Report on Previous Mitigation Strategies Hazard Type Mitigation Measures Costs of Responsible Project Project Community(ies) Comments Project wanagement TIMETADIE Priority Benefitting TN Rushford: Not completed and does not want to carry forward.
 TN Algoma: Only place for a shelter would be at Jones Park but is likely to be cost-prohibitive.
 Will be dropped.
 CI Appleton: Evaluated and no need.
 Will be dropped.
 CI Oshkosh: Refer to county, supported by City.
 Medium.
 5 years.
 Ongoing.
 CI Omro: FEMA has pre-approved design plans that would save the cost of engineering.
-Grant funding would cover part of the cost to build but the facility could not be multiuse.
+Grant funding would cover part of the cost to build but the facility could not be multi- use.
 Will carry forward with a timeline of as needed, budget to be determined and a low to medium priority.
-CI Neenah: No mobile home parks.
+Cl Neenah: No mobile home parks.
 Will be dropped.
 Maintain the "Ellenbecker" program, a geographic database for natural disaster events that graphically displays damage areas and automatically calculates financial impact.
 Covered by annual budget Planning, Zoning, GIS Low Winnebago County and all municipalities within Ellenbecker is no longer used; ArcGIS Survey123 is now used through WEM.
 Moving forward, this strategy will be removed from other categories and placed only in the All- Hazards category.